Denver Child Custody Lawyers

 While many child custody cases commence with no issues as to the biological ties between each parent, others start with one party or the other having questions regarding paternity.
 When one party questions who the father is, either a paternity case can be filed, which will be governed under C.R.S.
 Title 19 and juvenile statutes, or the issue of paternity can be raised in a standard custody (allocation of parental responsibilities case).
 In most instances, paternity is not an issue.
 It should be noted that paternity does not necessarily need to be established to seek parental responsibilities under C.R.S.
 14-10-123.

 The average custody case with unmarried parents entails a couple which lived together for some time during the child’s life.
 Parental roles and involvement have often already been established.
 However, unlike a divorce situation, there can be challenges for one parent or the other tied into finances.
 In a child custody case, the court has no authority to enter orders tied into spousal support (maintenance), or property.
 As such, it’s not uncommon to see situations in which a couple breaks up and one parent struggles financially due to their financial dependence on the other suddenly being impacted.
 The financial safety net(s) that can come in a divorce are not there for the parent who stayed at home with the children while the other worked.
 In these instances, getting child support established quickly can help defray the new concerns of financially raising a child on your own.

-Just as the law treats parents the same, whether married or not, at Plog & Stein, P.C., our unmarried parents lawyer believes that resolving your legal issues regarding parenting time or decision-making via agreement is generally best, as it allows our clients to dictate their own futures.
+Just as the law treats parents the same, whether married or not, at Plog & Stein, P.C., our unmarried parents lawyers believes that resolving your legal issues regarding parenting time or decision-making via agreement is generally best, as it allows our clients to dictate their own futures.
 Again, not all cases settle and we will be prepared, in those instances, to take your matter to court.
 Contact our unmarried parents attorney to discuss your custody case.